petrixh/vaadinobskitdemo/README.md

 Run:
 `./startObservabilityGrafana.sh`

-Ctrl + c kills the server... then remember to go back to the grafana folder and run `docker-compose down`
+Ctrl + c kills the server and bring down the grafana containers...

 If you get an error about docker-compose version mismatch, try to downgrade the compose file version.
 This is already done in the script to v3.7.
 Version 3.8 brought a bunch of "stack" features that I don't think are needed in the Grafana build... https://docs.docker.com/compose/compose-file/compose-versioning/#version-38

+## How to run NewRelic host monitor (for demoing NewRelic more)
+TODO add a docker-compose for this...

 # Demos included